 On March 18, 2010, I received a call at 2AM that my husband had been arrested for DUI.
 That was it.
 I packed a suitcase for myself and my son and I left.
 After 17 years of marriage I was done and I walked away from it all.

-Nearly six years later I live in a beautiful house across the street from the ocean in Florida.
+Nearly eight years later I live in a beautiful home on the intercoastal waterway in Florida.
 I earned my black belt in karate in July, 2014.
 I have evolved into an endurance athlete.
 In November, 2012, Deb and I completed the Race Across America – Central FL 120 mile Gran Fondo cycling race, finishing #1 and #2 female.

 In April, 2013, I got it in my head that I wanted to compete in a triathlon.
 Nothing over the top or anything, simply a sprint distance triathlon that was scheduled right up the road in July.
 This was the first event I was going to train for solo – Deb can’t run due to an injury.
 It was during the 10 weeks of training for that event that I found myself and my inner athlete.
 I discovered that I love running.
 I discovered that “Jaws” isn’t waiting for me on the other side of the break.
 I discovered that I am fast on the bike.
 And I discovered that I will train in the heat, the humidity, the dark, the rain, and everything in between – that nothing will stop me.